NAO Robot Autonomous Ball Search and Kick System

 Ball Detection (Lightweight Vision Pipeline)

-- color thresholding to segment ball region
+- color thresholding to segment the ball region;

-- morphological filtering to remove noise
+- morphological filtering to remove noise;

 Distance Estimation